 Q.What if I don't have all of the power tools that I see used in the video?

-First, I want to mention that even purchasing some of the required power tools will still save you a considerable amount of money regarding your intended project if the project is large enough.
+First, purchasing some of the required power tools will still save you a considerable amount of money regarding your intended project if the project is large enough.
 However, you don’t have to have all of the power tools shown.
 Some may be replaced by manual hand tools, or smaller portable power tools if you are on a strict budget.
 For example, a manual hand riveter is a lot harder, and will take a lot longer, than a pneumatic riveter, but will still work.
 A hacksaw will work in place of a chop saw.
 A saber (Jig) saw will work in place of a table saw.
 A power hand drill will work in place of a drill press.
 If you choose to use manual hand tools, expect to be tired and sore at the end of the day.
-I started my case building years ago with nothing but manual hand tools and I can tell you that it worked just fine other than taking a bit longer.
-Regardless, i f you don't have any power tools, or your financial situation prevents you from buying any, then you can always rent power equipment fairly inexpensively, or better yet, BORROW the tools that you need from friends or family.
+We started case building years ago with nothing but manual hand tools and that worked just fine, it just took longer.
+Regardless, i f you don't have any power tools, or your financial situation prevents you from buying any, then you can always rent power equipment fairly inexpensively, or if possible, borrow the tools that you need from friends or family.
 I am sure that you know some folks that have the power tools, or other equipment, that you will need to complete the job — and that option won’t cost you anything!

 Q.What if I don't have a work shop, or a permanent area with work benches and such?

 You can build your cases in a garage, basement, or even a spare room in your home.
-I built my first set of cases many years ago in a spare bedroom in an apartment, because I had no garage or basement.
-Just make sure that your case will fit through any doors in your home before you start building!
+Just make sure that your case will fit through any doors in your home before you start building.
 Temporary work stations and work benches can be easily made out of saw horses and a piece of ¾” plywood at very little expense.
 They can also be easily and quickly set up and taken down if you do not have a designated shop area where you can leave everything set up during the course of your project.